VaporCorp/project-management-system/.github/ISSUE_TEMPLATE/task_template.md

 ---
 name: Task
 about: Create a task for this project
-title: '[TASK]: '
+title: "[TASK]: "
 labels: enhancement
-assignees: 'VaporCorp'
+assignees: VaporCorp

 ---